 AFE Aftermarket Differential Cover

 The procedure outlined above is primarily for differential’s without a drain plug.
 The process takes longer and is messier if your truck’s differential doesn’t have a drain plug, but it doesn’t have to be that way.
 You can buy an aftermarket differential cover that has one.
 This is what we did.
 We bought an aluminum AFE Power diff cover (Part.
 No. 46-70010) for my 2013 Ram 3500 pickup truck.
 This particular cover is very functional.
 Not only does it have a drain plug on the bottom and a fill plug on top, but it also has an overfill plug on the side.
 We also purchased the optional deep reach magnetic fill plug and optional oil level sight glass for the overfill port.

 As you’d expect, installing the AFE Power differential cover was quick and easy.
 For the job, you’ll need to use the enclosed O-ring which is basically a rubber gasket that is installed on the back of the cover.
 Some aftermarket covers may call for the use of the OEM gasket, but not this one.

-The AFE Power diff cover is a great addition to my truck.
+The AFE Power diff cover is a great addition to our truck.
 Not only does it look great, but it keeps the oil cooler through the use of cooling fins and a larger reservoir (this particular cover holds 5 quarts compared to the 4 quarts OEM).
-These features are nice, but honestly, the main reason I bought it was for the drain plug.
+These features are nice, but honestly, the main reason we bought it was for the drain plug.
 Having it will make future oil changes fast and easy since removing the cover will no longer be necessary.
 With rear diff oil changes occurring every 15,000 miles, this time-saving feature will be welcome.
-I bought my AFE Power differential cover on Amazon.com for $230.
+We bought our AFE Power differential cover on Amazon.com for $230.
 This price does not include the oil sight glass and deep reach magnetic fill plug.